 With this in mind, here are earth elements to incorporate into your design:

-1. Accent with Natural Woods
+1. Natural Woods

 Kathleen points out that when you go to the spa, you’ll often see furniture and design accents in natural woods, especially bamboos.
 You can find bath accessories like bath mats and bath caddies in bamboo and this can add to the overall Zen feel of your bathroom.
 (Here are my favorite wood bath accessories.)

-2. Use Neutral, Natural Colors and Subtle Textures
+2. Neutral, Natural Colors and Subtle Textures

 “Everything in a spa is very subtle,” Kathleen says.
 “Natural, neutral colors and fine textures that aren’t in your face help add to the spa feeling.
 Also, avoid any accessories that are bright, shiny and in-your-face.”

-3. Include a Comfortable Seat
+3. A Comfortable Seat

 Every spa includes a comfortable seating area where you can unwind and sip your cucumber water.
 If space permits, try to have a place in your bathroom where you, too, can sit and primp in front of the mirror or simply daydream.
 A wooden, mildew-resistant bamboo or teak stool would be ideal.

-The Air Elements of a Spa Bathroom
+Add Air Elements to Your Affordable Spa Bathroom

 Our breath is air, of course.
 When the air is pure, we breathe easily and let our worries go.
 Air is the element that sparks imagination and encourages us to hope for the future.